openstack/ironic/doc/source/admin/raid.rst

 * The number of created Software RAID devices must be 1 or 2.
 If there is only one Software RAID device, it has to be a RAID-1.
-If there are two, the first one has to be a RAID-1, while the RAID level for the second one can 0, 1, or 1+0.
+If there are two, the first one has to be a RAID-1, while the RAID level for the second one can be 0, 1, 1+0, 5, or 6.
 As the first RAID device will be the deployment device, enforcing a RAID-1 reduces the risk of ending up with a non-booting node in case of a disk failure.